What Is Childhood Insomnia

-Causes for childhood insomnia in young children an adolescents tend to differ from teenagers.
+Causes of childhood insomnia in young children tend to differ from teenagers.
 For one, younger children tend to have much less free access to distractions such as TV, smart phones, social media, and so on.
-Also, they lack the extreme and total changes to living and being that are a natural result of puberty.
+Also, they lack the extreme changes that are characteristic of puberty.

 Often, causes of childhood insomnia in younger children are environmental:

-- Lack requisite sleeping space that is quiet, distraction free, and dark
+- A lack of requisite sleeping space that is quiet, distraction free, and dark

-- Don't have ideal pre-sleep habits, such as no food, limited drink, "quiet time", and so on
+- Lack of ideal pre-sleep habits, such as no food, limited drink, "quiet time"

-For parents who have tired everything to get their child comfortable and ready for bed but it still is a struggle to get/stay asleep, there may be other factors at work:
+For parents who have tried everything to get their child comfortable and ready for bed but it still is a struggle to get/stay asleep, there may be other factors at work: